mciobanu/GDriveTimeManager/README.md

 ## Future work
 * Perhaps add some options, like whether to ignore the shortcuts or not.
 These could be put in a dedicated sheet.
 * Maybe add a "dry-run" mode.

+## Trademark notices
+Registered trademarks and service marks are the property of their respective owners.

+Google Drive™ is a trademark of Google LLC

 [//]: # (ttt0 replace all references to "script" with "add-on", here and in HTML)